 - Laptop computer with a working USB port and Word software for the Writing Sample Section,

-- Handheld calculator (with no text capability) for the Budget Section,
+- Handheld calculator (with no text or formula capability) for the Budget Section,

 - State Issued Photo ID (such as a driver's license) as proof of identify and minimum age